Category Archives: Apple Silicon

 Apple M Series is the new DAW performance minimum!

-I’ve been using Intel based PCs for decades, but it no longer makes any sense whatsoever.
+Prior to Apple silicon, I used Intel based PCs for decades, but it no longer makes any sense whatsoever.
 Apple innovation has flown above and beyond Intel.

-I would suggest at the barest minimum, an entry level Apple M1 (Air, Pro, Mini, iMac) if you are serious about your music.
+I would suggest at the barest minimum an entry level Apple M1 (Air, Mini, iMac) if you are serious about your music.
 A brand new M2 Mac mini can be had from Apple starting at $599.00.
 Used M1 Mac minis must be dirt cheap.
 MacBooks and iMacs can be had for reasonable costs too.
 Choose what you’re comfortable with, but do it.

 Maybe a less than 10 year old Intel-based system with enough RAM and SSD might be able to run Ableton Live, Pro Tools, Logic Pro, FL Studio, Reason, Cubase, or the DAW of your choice.
 But will the older Intel-based systems run your software great or without issues?
 Probably not, though a lot of people are going to rationalize going with less even if it isn’t the right choice.